yugisu/jazzguar/docs/TDS.md

    - **GPT-like client**
    - Something lightweight and suitable for this "text-to-taglist" task

-2. **Plain DB search for tags**, or some full-text search engine, if the former is unsufficient.
+2. **Plain DB search for tags**, or some full-text search engine, if the former is insufficient.